 If you have been accused or were a victim of domestic violence, there is a high chance that it will affect your child custody situation.
 Courts take domestic violence allegations seriously when it involves child custody.
 The court puts the child’s best interest first, which is why judges are conservative when granting child custody and visitations if a parent has been accused of domestic violence.
 The court may deny custody to a parent who has been accused of domestic violence if it determines that the parent poses a danger to the child or the other parent.
-The attorneys at the Law Offices of William Edgar have the skills and experience in domestic violence law to ensure you and your family’s rights are protected—regardless of the situation you are in.
+The attorneys at the Edgar & Dow have the skills and experience in domestic violence law to ensure you and your family’s rights are protected—regardless of the situation you are in.

 The court may look at both past and current evidence of domestic violence convictions to determine if custody arrangements should be affected by this offense.